-Due to the issues related to variability and sequence availability in database, only four markers were tested in this phase, namely, 16S, rbcl, tufA, and ITS (Table 1).
-Six dilution series of mixed DNAs at eight different concentrations has been used to establish a standard curve for determining the initial starting amount of the target template in experimental samples and for assessing the reaction efficiency for each selected primer couple (Supplementary S6).
-The PCR reactions were carried out using the RealAmpTM SYBR qPCR Master (GeneAll® Biotechnology), 1.5 pmol of each primer, and 1 $\mu$ l of DNA dilution.
-Amplification reactions were performed in a total reaction volume of 10 $\mu$ l in a 96-well PCR-Plate (StarLab, Hamburg, Germany) on the Applied Biosystems 7500 (Foster City, CA, USA) with the following program: 10 min at 95 °C (denaturation and Taq polymerase activation), an amplification program of 45 cycles at 95 °C for 15 s, 60 °C for 20 s, and 72 °C for 31 s.
+Due to the issues related to variability and sequence availability in database, only four markers were tested in this phase, namely 16S, rbcl, tufA, ITS (Table 1).
+Six dilution series of mixed DNAs at eight different concentrations have been used to establish a standard curve for determining the initial starting amount of the target template in experimental samples and for assessing the reaction efficiency for each selected primer couple (Supplementary S6).
+The PCR reactions were carried out using the RealAmpTM SYBR qPCR Master (GeneAll® Biotechnology), 1.5 pmol of each primer, and 1 μl of DNAdilution.
+Amplification reactions were performed in a total reaction volume of 10 μl in a 96-well PCR-Plate (StarLab, Hamburg, Germany) on the Applied Biosystems 7500 (Foster City, CA, USA) with the following program: 10 min at 95 °C (denaturation and Taq polymerase activation), an amplification program of 45 cycles at 95 °C for 15 s, 60 °C for 20 s, and 72 °C for 31 s.
 The threshold cycle value (Ct), which refers to the cycle number where the sample's fluorescence significantly increases above the background level, was calculated automatically by the instrument software as the first maximum of the second derivative of the curve.
-Reaction efficiency was evaluated with LRE analyzer 0.9.10.
+The amplification efficiency was initially assessed by the slope of the standard curve, with the formula $E = 10^{(-1/slope)}$.
+Reaction efficiency was also evaluated with LRE analyzer 0.9.10.
+Absolute quantification describes a real-time PCR experiment in which samples of known quantity are serially diluted and then amplified to generate a standard curve.
+Assessment of a correct quantification for unknown samples in different template concentrations previously determined by NanoDrop 2000c spectrophotometer was then performed by comparing obtained Ct values against this standard curve.